 The school’s performance on accountability indicators over the period of designation demonstrates a positive overall trajectory.

-The school has demonstrated improvement on the indicators of highest need, as agreed between the School Support Team (SST) professional and the school based upon the results of the comprehensive needs assessment conducted in the first year of designation.
+The school has demonstrated improvement on the identified prioritized need(s), as agreed between the School Success Facilitator and the school based upon the results of the comprehensive needs assessment conducted in the first year of designation.

-Schools meeting the above as well as their interim targets towards long-term goals may petition SD DOE to exit the designation early.

 Exit Criteria for Schools Receiving Additional Targeted Support.
 Describe the statewide exit criteria, established by the State, for schools receiving additional targeted support under ESEA section 1111(d)(2)(C), including the number of years over which schools are expected to meet such criteria.

-Schools identified for Targeted Support are designated for a period of two years to improve the performance of particular pockets of students within their overall student body.
+Schools identified for Additional Targeted Support are designated for a period of two years to improve the performance of particular pockets of students within their overall student body.
 In determining a school’s eligibility to exit, the following criteria will be evaluated:

-The school no longer meets the definition under which it was designated for Targeted Support.
+The school no longer meets the definition under which it was designated for Additional Targeted Support.

-The performance of the subgroup triggering the initial designation on accountability indicators over the period of designation demonstrates a positive overall trajectory.
+The performance of each subgroup triggering the designation on initial eligible accountability indicators over the period of designation demonstrates a positive overall trajectory.

-Schools meeting the above as well as their interim targets towards long-term goals may petition SD DOE to exit the designation early.

 More Rigorous Interventions.
 Describe the more rigorous interventions required for schools identified for comprehensive support and improvement that fail to meet the State’s exit criteria within a State-determined number of years consistent with section 1111(d)(3)(A)(i)(I) of the ESEA.

-Comprehensive Support schools failing to meet the exit criteria within four years will be required to re-evaluate and revise their school improvement plans by working with their School Support Team (SST) professional to conduct another comprehensive needs assessment during the fifth year of designation.
+Comprehensive Support schools failing to meet the exit criteria within four years will be required to re-evaluate and revise their school improvement plans by working with their School Success Facilitator to conduct another comprehensive needs assessment during the fifth year of designation.

 During the 2017-18 school year, SD DOE will continue to work with its technical experts through American Institutes for Research, through its comprehensive center, and with schools familiar with the improvement process to clarify the necessary components and needs analysis provisions for use beginning with schools identified for improvement based on 2017-18 data.
 Results of the analysis must be shared with school board, stakeholders, and SD DOE and will become a vital component of the school’s improvement plan moving forward.